Prototyping your Frontend: How to mock responses in API Management?

 mock responses in API Management: Azure Portal create or edit operation policy code view result

-Both option 1 and 2 are the same, the only difference between them is that in the first option we are using the Publisher portal (this portal still exists because not all functionalities have yet been migrated for the Azure Portal) and in the second we are using the Azure Portal UI.
+Both options 1 and 2 are the same; the only difference is that in the first option, we use the Publisher portal (this portal still exists because not all functionalities have yet been migrated to the Azure Portal), and in the second, we use the Azure Portal UI.

-The first two options, that in fact use the same rule are very useful in several distinct scenarios, especially if you want to implement some intelligence (dynamic responses) in you mock.
+The first two options, which in fact use the same rule, are very useful in several distinct scenarios, especially if you want to implement some intelligence (dynamic responses) in your mock.

-But what if you want to combine your mocking cases against our API specifications that we used while creating our operations?
-Fortunately for us, Microsoft released a few months ago a new policy to perform this task in an easier way and you can now use the Mock-Response policy to achieve this effect and it is fully supported through the UI in the Azure Portal.
+But what if you want to combine your mocking cases against the API specifications we used when creating our operations?
+Fortunately for us, Microsoft released a new policy a few months ago to make this task easier, and you can now use the Mock-Response policy to achieve this effect, which is fully supported through the UI in the Azure Portal.

 Note: this policy can also be used in the “old” Publisher portal but I will not address that.